NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 ### Device Testing

 I used Chrome tools extensively when fixing issues and testing on all the viewports..
 I also tested the pages and functionality on other browsers like Firefox, Safari and Microsoft Edge.
 The Toggle Device Toolbar helps to evaluate all the different viewports, which really enhances the development process.
 I also enlisted the help of friends to simulate a new User experience testing on their phones mainly but also tablets (iPad) and laptops (desktops).
 Any issues that were noticed I attempted to resolved with regards to all the viewports.

-## Analysing User Experiences

-Analysing User Experiences versus (expected) User Goals [from UX Section](UX)

-### Testing User Stories from User Experience (UX) Section

--   #### First Time Site Visitor Goals

-    1. As a First Time Visitor, I want to "quote from above"  . .

-        1. Upon landing on site, users are met
-        2. Simple title and carosel gives the user some direction.

-    2. As a First Time Visitor,  . . .

-        1. Once the new visitor has read t
-        2.

-     3. As a First Time Visitor, I want to look

--   #### Returning Visitor Goals

-    1. As a Returning Visitor, I want to find the ..

-        1. These are clearly shown in the banner message.
-        2. The user . .

-    2. As a Returning Visitor, I..

-        1. The navigation bar ...
-        2. Here . . .

--   #### Frequent User Goals

-    1. As a Frequent User, I want  . .

-        1. The user is at ease with the websites ins and outs

-    2. As a Frequent User, I want to see if there are any new user posts.

-        1. The user would  . .

-### Further Testing  . .

--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
--   A large amount of testing was done to ensure that all pages were linking correctly.
--   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ## **Bugs**